Neb66/GenFourSwitchInCalculator/README.md

 # GenFourSwitchInCalculator
-Program that calculates the ranking that the AI will use when switching in Pokemon against the user

 This program calculates the order in which the Gen 4 AI will attempt to switch in, based on the Pokemon you used to faint its most recent one.

 Please watch Drxx's video on this before using as it explains it much more detail than I am able to: